edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ more interactive example, maybe comments in the blog or w/e
-+ some built-in UI components/styles for spinners and other common pieces
-+ upgrade scraping and blockchain examples, maybe also the llm example
++ upgrade scraping and polkadot examples, maybe also the llm example
 + sql escaping?

 There are also longer term things which will be needed or nice to have before the release of prest: